 Cut to a teenager identified in the CNN transcript as "Joel Vargas, Addicted to Marijuana."
 Joel tells Gupta, "I never really told myself I need help."
-We wonder who told him.
-Probably dear old mom and dad
+We wonder who really told him.
+Possibly dear old mom and dad.

 GUPTA: A generation of marijuana addicts.
 When we come back, the truth and the science behind what's being called a growing epidemic...